cdot/Squirrel/DEVELOPING.md

 ## Browser testing

-The easiest way to test Squirrel in the browser is to use a local server with `HttpServerStore'.
-See README.md for more on running `node.js.server.js', which was designed with this specific purpose in mind.
+The easiest way to test Squirrel in the browser is to use a local server with `HttpServerStore' or `WebDAVStore'.
+See README.md for more on running the stand-alone server, which was designed with this specific purpose in mind.

 # Debugging